RudyMartin/dsai-2024/MVPS/README.md

 **Topics:** Applications of Machine Learning and AI

+**Objectives:**
+1) Rock-Paper-Scissors : Teams of students explore Object Recognition techniques discussed in the course of the camp.
-**Objectives:** Teams of students design an AI startup company, using the principles of AI and machine learning from the course of the camp.
+2) AI-StartUp : Teams of students design an AI startup company, using the principles of AI and machine learning from the course of the camp.